nlfiedler/zorigami/README.md

 environment variables.
 See the `pubspec.yaml` for the names and the `environment_config` README for instructions.

+## Deploying

+See the [DEPLOY.md](./doc/DEPLOY.md) document for details and examples of building the application for deployment into different environments.

 ## Tools

 ### Finding Outdated Crates